jespajo/votemap/docs/database.md

 Furthermore, we don't want the coastline changing from year to year.

 In the above query, we try to assign *every* face in the topology to one district for each election---even if that election's shapefile didn't actually define the face in its own boundaries.
-We achieve this with the `INNER JOIN ON e.bounds && f.mbr`, which creates a table with one row for every face/district combination where the bounding box of the face intersects with the district's bounding box.
+We achieve this with the `INNER JOIN ON d.bounds && f.mbr`, which creates a table with one row for every face/district combination where the bounding box of the face intersects with the district's bounding box.
 In most cases, the join creates five rows for each face: one for each election.
 This is the ideal case because there is no ambiguity about which district the face belongs to for each election.
 When the inner join produces more than five rows, the `DISTINCT ON ...
 ORDER BY` assigns the face to whichever district it has the largest intersection with for that election.